davidseve/cloud-native-deployment-strategies/canary-service-mesh/README.md

     productsgreenWeight: 100
 ```

-2. We can decrease the number of replicas in the old version, becuase it will not recived traffic.
+2. We can decrease the number of replicas in the old version because it will not receive traffic.

 ```yaml
 products-blue: